SuperpowersCorp/refactorio/README.md

   - [ ] CT/lenses
   - [ ] Cool lens tricks that might be applicable
 - [ ] Allow storing of lenses in `~/.refactorio`
-- [ ] Use mueval so that shared scripts can  be used safely.
+- [ ] Use mueval so that shared lenses can be used safely.
 - [ ] Brick TUI with:
   - [ ] Keep files in memory across edits
   - [ ] Preview / review / selective application